Colin Powell: Vietnam War

 Captain Powell served a tour in Vietnam as a South Vietnamese Army (ARVN) advisor from 1962 to 1963.
 While on patrol in a Viet Cong-held area, he was wounded by stepping on a punji stake and was awarded a Purple Heart.
 The large infection made it difficult for him to walk, and caused his foot to swell for a short time, shortening his first tour.

 Powell returned to Vietnam as a major in 1968, serving as assistant chief of staff of operations for the 23rd (Americal) Infantry Division.
 During the second tour in Vietnam he was decorated with the Soldier's Medal for bravery after he survived a helicopter crash and single-handedly rescued three others, including division commander Major General Charles M. Gettys, from the burning wreckage.

 My Lai massacre inquiry

-Soldiers actively hunted, herded, and killed elderly people, children, infants, and raped women while other Soldiers [sic] looked on and did nothing to stop the massacre.
+Soldiers allegedly hunted, herded, and killed elderly people, children, infants, and raped women while other Soldiers [sic] looked on and did nothing to stop the massacre.
 An estimated 350 to 500 unarmed civilians died in My Lai ...
 MAJ Colin Powell, a recently assigned Deputy G3, investigated the allegations described in the [Glen] letter.
 He proved unable to uncover either wide-spread unnecessary killings, war crimes, or any facts related to My Lai ...